masonkadem/Interpretable-Medical-Machine-Learning/README.md

 # README

 This repository contains code for data analysis, feature selection, benchmarking, and interpretability using machine learning models.
-The code focuses on two experimental datasets (Exp1 and Exp2) and utilizes the ADNI (Alzheimer's Disease Neuroimaging Initiative) dataset.
+The code focuses on the first experiment and utilizes the ADNI (Alzheimer's Disease Neuroimaging Initiative) dataset.

+Abstract:

+Despite their necessity in directing patient care worldwide, simple and accurate diagnostic tools for early Alzheimer’s disease (AD) do not exist.
+To support healthcare decision-making and planning, this research leverages large, multi-site accessible data and state-of-the-art supervised machine learning (XGBoost) to enable rapid, accurate, low-cost, accessible, non-invasive, interpretable, and early clinical evaluation of AD.
+Machine learning was employed to combine three key features: Everyday Cognition Questionnaire, Alzheimers Disease Assessment Scale, and Delayed Total Recall, achieving area under the receiver operating characteristic curves scores consistently above 97%.
+The selected features are important because they are non-invasive and easily collected.
+Low performance on delayed recall alone appears to distinguish most AD patients, consistent with the pathophysiology of AD where individuals having problems storing new information into long-term memory.
+Distinguishing this research from existing literature was the focus of enhancing the model's interpretability while maintaining performance of more complex and opaque models.
+The interpretable model enables understanding of the decision process, vital for clinical adoption of machine learning tools in AD evaluation.
+In summary, we present a methodology which identified accessible and noninvasive features, each with their absolute thresholds, together with a clinically operable decision route, to accurately and rapidly detect, differentiate, and diagnose Alzheimer's disease patients.

 ## Prerequisites